Call4Cloud | MMP-C | Autopilot | Device Preparation

 Office CSP vs Win32App: Dawn of Justice

-This blog will show you how to make sure the Microsoft 365 apps are installed during Autopilot by converting the Microsoft 365 Apps setup to a Win32App instead of using the built-in Office 365 CSP option.
+This blog will show you how to install the Microsoft 365 apps during Autopilot by converting the Microsoft 365 Apps setup to a Win32App instead of using the built-in Office 365 CSP option.

-I will divide this blog into multiple parts, describing all the options you have!
+I will divide this blog into multiple parts, describing all the options you have to deploy the Microsoft 365 Apps to your devices!

 1. Introduction

-When you start using Intune and start deploying the Microsoft 365 apps to your devices you will probably be using the built-in option in Intune.
-With this built-in option, you could easily make sure the Microsoft 365 Apps are deployed to your devices.
+When you start using Intune and deploying the Microsoft 365 apps to your devices, you will probably use the built-in option.
+With this built-in option, you can easily ensure that the Microsoft 365 Apps are deployed to your devices.

 Some time ago I wrote a blog about how you could make sure you can make sure each group who needs the x64 version will get it and who needs the x86 would also get it installed.